myun2ext/how-to-ride-on-rails/README.md

 * RSpec
 * Guard

-## Do not DIY / Ready-tools are Solve your Problems.
+## Do not DIY!
+Ready Tools are Solve your Problems

 ## Productioning